aboutcode-org/flot/README.rst

-**Flot** is a simple way to create one or more Python packages from a single repository or code tree, just listing the files you want top include.
+**flot** is an easy tool to build simple plain Python packages (wheel and sdist) with no magic and guesswork.
+Flot can also create one or more Python packages from a single code tree, just by listing which files you want to include.

 Because "Explicit is better than implicit" and "Simple is better than complex."

-You can now have multiple pyproject.toml files and enjoy the benefits of a simpler monolithic code layout and still be able to easily share and package multiple Pypi packages to foster reuse of subsets of your larger project.

-Other tools assume that you can only build a single Python package from a given directory or repository and use a lot of magic to find which module or file to include in your package.

-``flot`` takes the magic away: you just specify a list of paths or path patterns for the files you want to include in your package.
-No mystery!
+``flot`` takes the magic and guesswork away of which files are included in a Python package: you just specify a list of paths or glob patterns for the files you want to include or exclude in your package.
+No more mystery!
 Include data files, multiple modules or any files as easily as listing their paths.

+With ``flot`` you can also have multiple ``pyproject.toml`` files to enjoy the benefits of a simpler monolithic code repo and still be able to easily share and package multiple Pypi packages and foster the reuse of subsets of your larger project, without having some imposed directory structure.

+Unlike ``flot``, other Python build tools assume that you can only build a single Python package from a given directory or repository and use a lot of magic to find which module or file to include in your package.

-See `Why use Flot? <https://flot.readthedocs.io/en/latest/rationale.html>`_ for more details.
+See also `Why use Flot? <https://github.com/pombredanne/flot/blob/main/doc/rationale.rst>`_

 Flot is derived from and based on a modified Flit https://github.com/pypa/flit/ by Thomas Kluyver @takluyver